jokade/swog/docsrc/source/index.rst

 written in **C**, **C++**, or **Objective-C**.
 As a highly experimental feature, bindings for C libraries can also be used unmodified on the JVM (e.g. for prototyping with ammonite).

-To this end it takes a plain Scala class/object and transforms it into a wrapper object during compilation.
-This wrapper holds the pointer to the underlying external object, and converts arguments and return values of external calls transparently to/from Scala types.
+Under the hood, swog takes an annotated, but otherwise plain Scala class/object and transforms it into a wrapper object during compilation using macro expansion.
+At runtime, this wrapper holds the pointer to the underlying external object, converting arguments and return values of external calls transparently to/from Scala types.

 .. note::